 Demonic Bird Baths

-Bird feeders and bird baths have really come under the microscope in America recently.
+Bird feeders and bird bath have really come under the microscope in America recently.
 Feeders have been cited as spreading mycoplasmal conjunctivitis and attracting bears into gardens.
 Now bird baths are also being demonised because they will attract mosquitos and so contribute to the spread of the Zika virus.
 However, there could be an interesting solution to that particular problem.

 There may soon be a new trend for little houses in American gardens.
 Of course bird houses are already popular but we are not talking about bird houses here.
 We are talking about bat houses.